Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 SETD5 Loss-of-Function Mutations First Identified as a Cause of Intellectual Disability

-What was studied: Researchers performed exome sequencing on a large cohort of patients with unexplained intellectual disability to identify causative genetic mutations.
-SETD5 emerged as a recurrently mutated gene.
+Researchers performed exome sequencing, a type of genetic test that reads all the protein-coding genes, on a large group of patients with unexplained intellectual disability to find causative genetic mutations.
+SETD5 emerged as a gene that was mutated in multiple unrelated patients.

-• This is the landmark paper establishing that loss-of-function mutations in SETD5 cause intellectual disability -- the first time SETD5 was linked to a human developmental disorder.
+• This is the landmark paper establishing that loss-of-function mutations in SETD5 cause intellectual disability.
+It was the first time SETD5 was linked to a human developmental disorder.

 • Estimated that SETD5 mutations account for approximately 0.7% of intellectual disability cases, making it one of the more frequently identified single-gene causes of ID.